GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1ColliderBit_1_1process__xsec__container.md

 ---
-title: 'class Gambit::ColliderBit::process_xsec_container'
+title: "class Gambit::ColliderBit::process_xsec_container"
-description: 'A class for holding the cross-section of a single Pythia process (identified by the Pythia process code) '
+description: "A class for holding the cross-section of a single Pythia process (identified by the Pythia process code) "

 ---

-# Gambit::ColliderBit::process_xsec_container
+# class Gambit::ColliderBit::process_xsec_container